ARM-software/arm-trusted-firmware/docs/porting-guide.md

         digest            OCTET STRING
     }

 The function returns 0 on success.
-Any other value means the ROTPK could not be retrieved from the platform.
-The function also reports extra information related to the ROTPK in the flags parameter.
+Any other value is treated as error by the Trusted Board Boot.
+The function also reports extra information related to the ROTPK in the flags parameter:

+    ROTPK_IS_HASH      : Indicates that the ROTPK returned by the platform is a hash.
+    ROTPK_NOT_DEPLOYED : This allows the platform to skip certificate ROTPK verification while the platform ROTPK is not deployed.
+                         When this flag is set, the function does not need to return a platform ROTPK, and the authentication framework uses the ROTPK in the certificate without verifying it against the platform value.
+This flag must not be used in a deployed production environment.

 ### Function: plat_get_nv_ctr()